microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 ## Setup

+1. Validate Azure DevOps (ADO) Scenario
+    * If ADO scenario requires multiple build agents, follow the below steps:
         1. Provision a VM in Azure.
         1. Agree on a shared Azure DevOps (ADO) organization and project.
         1. SSH into VM and download build agent.
         1. Create a PAT from ADO and use it to configure the build agent
         1. Configure agent pools in ADO to recognize build agent.
         1. Test deployment pipeline with new VM using Fork-and-Go
         1. Repeat above steps for 3 more VMs.
+        1. Begin documenting any deployment issues following the GETTING_STARTED_ADD_PAT_OWNER.md instructions.
+Use the below testing scenarios as a reference.
+        1. Begin documenting any deployment issues following the GETTING_STARTED_APP_DEV_CLI.md  instructions.
+Use the below testing scenarios as a reference.
+    * If AZDO scenario does not require multiple build agents, follow the below steps:
+        1. Document any deployment issues following the GETTING_STARTED_ADD_PAT_OWNER.md instructions.
+Use the below testing scenarios as a reference.
+        1. Document any deployment issues following the GETTING_STARTED_APP_DEV_CLI.md instructions.
+Use the below testing scenarios as a reference.

 ## Testing Scenarios